Mr-3RR/Win-Hot-Corner/README.md

 # Download all file into a zip & Extract file.

-1) Run "AutoHotkey_setup.exe" Or Latest version of "AutoHotkey".
+1) Run "Windows_10" If you has windows 10 Or If you has windows 11, then you run "windows_11".

 2) Run the "TaskViewScript.ahk".